 Harvesting a lot: that's what it's all about

-Because if we do our best to clean up the world, they will have a better future.
-While getting plenty of healthy vitamins as they grow up.
+If we do our best to leave the world a little cleaner, they'll have a better future.
+And they'll get plenty of healthy vitamins while growing up.

 Super exciting: those little plants

-Just look at Evanna's son who wants to do everything himself, Abel who inspects the planters every day, Myrthee's daughter who wants to water the plants every day, and Au3's daughter who sows her own spinach.
+Just look at Evanna's son, who wants to do everything himself; Abel, who inspects the raised beds every day; Myrthee's daughter, who wants to water the plants every day; and Au3's daughter, who sows her own spinach.

 Finally nice weather?